The64thGamer/cheeseepedia/content/0ytday5k51ecsz90/content.md

-***Henrietta, NY (1000 Hylan Drive)*** was a Chuck E. Cheese's located within Jay Scutti Plaza. that opened on June 30, 2001, with a Studio C Alpha and closed on June 25, 2020 with a Studio C Alpha.
+***Henrietta, NY (1000 Hylan Drive)*** was a Chuck E. Cheese's located within Jay Scutti Plaza that opened on June 30, 2001, with a Studio C Alpha and closed on June 25, 2020 with a Studio C Alpha.

 ## History